Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 The quote also says that Sebak has a temple on the eastern side of the Hill, "Sebak, the Lord of Bachau, is at the east of the Hill, and his temple is upon it."
-Sebak is a form of Osiris in the belief of some religious groups; the details of this point are beyond this article.
+Sebak is the crocodile god, a form of Osiris, as we have seen before.
 There is no temple for Osiris in the Oasis now, but there are traces of one he had there.

 The Tomb of Niperpathot at Gebel (Jebel) al-Mawta in Siwa

 The picture to the right is of a tomb of a man on the Hill of the Dead, and from the link below the picture, we have this quote: "It belonged to a man whose chief title was 'Prophet of Osiris', and this shows that a temple for the god Osiris existed in the Oasis during his lifetime."

 We could not find where that temple was, but if the conclusions we are arriving at are correct, it should be on the eastern part of the Hill of the Dead.
 It might have been destroyed; or it might have been built inside the mountain like a cave, and now its entrance is blocked with rocks and sands.
 In any case, more information about it may exist in the oasis somewhere, but hasn't been discovered yet.